imadarsh9686/3D-face-recognition-one-shot-learning-/README.md

 ##  2) Download zip file or clone the project from git hub

 - Extrcat  files inside the new vertual environment project created

 - Open pycharm and open the project where you extracted a files

-## 1) Create new project virtual environment in pycharm with pyathon 3.9

-- open pycharm and create virtual environment with python 3.9

 ### Zip file github